MacLaurinGroup/awsLambdaRelay/README.md

 This came around when we were trying to send a large number of emails through Amazon SES which has its own limitations around saturation (14 emails/per second, 50k per day).
 Wanted an elegant solution that didn't complicate the business logic but would take care of the backing-off of SES and try again if we gave it too much, as well as processing more than a single Lambda execution would permit.

 ### Feedback

+## Updates

+* 2018-11-04 : Added ability to pass through extra attributes to the queue creations

 Always welcome feedback and any additions.